- Regarding Goal 10

 Introduction

-The goal of Vision 2030 is to develop effective plans and programs that contribute to making the Kingdom a role model in the world at all levels.
-These plans aim to enable people with disabilities to obtain suitable employment and education opportunities that ensure their independence and integration into society; as independent and effective individuals, and to provide all the facilities and tools that help them achieve this success.
+The goal of Vision 2030 is to develop effective plans and programs that contribute to making the Kingdom a role model for the world on all levels.
+These plans aim to empower people with disabilities to obtain suitable employment and education opportunities that ensure their independence and integration into society as independent and active individuals, and to provide all facilities and tools that help them achieve this success.

-In addition to the continuation of the educational process, this major work indicates that the Kingdom - through the Quality of Life Program, one of the programs stemming from Vision 2030 - seeks to provide infrastructure facilities throughout the Kingdom that are easily accessible by public transportation and adapted to receive people with disabilities.
-A person with a disability is an individual who suffers from a total or partial impairment that affects their physical, sensory, mental, communicative, educational, or psychological abilities, to the extent that it reduces their ability to meet the requirements of their normal life in the same way as those without disabilities.
+In addition to the continuation of the educational process, this significant undertaking indicates that the Kingdom, through the Quality of Life Program, one of the programs emanating from Vision 2030, strives to provide infrastructure facilities throughout the Kingdom that are easily accessible via public transportation and equipped to accommodate persons with disabilities.
+A person with a disability is defined as any individual suffering from a total or partial impairment that affects their physical, sensory, mental, communicative, educational, or psychological abilities to an extent that reduces their ability to meet the requirements of their ordinary life, similar to those without disabilities.
 This disability includes one or more of the following types:

 Visual impairment